SheepTester/sheeptester.github.io/reform/README.md

 - https://sheeptester.github.io/hello-world/mobile-pwa-test.html Left/right buttons to move an arrow.
 - https://sheeptester.github.io/words-go-here/misc/gcal.html Row of fields.
 Date and time fields.
 - https://sheeptester.github.io/hello-world/merge-horiz.html Contenteditable input.
 Checkboxes.
 Rich text output.
-- https://sheeptester.github.io/javascripts/image-shuffler.html There's an outline around the output so you can tell what part of it is the image.
 - https://sheeptester.github.io/hello-world/bell.html Can just be an action button or something.
 - https://sheeptester.github.io/hello-world/zdsfghnjvc.html (what is this??)
 Needs UI
 - https://sheeptester.github.io/animations/kjlsintro.html